DCSBL/ha-homewizard-energy/README.md

-> ⚠️ **Make a back-up before installing this version.
-Your configuration will be migrated to Home Assistant Core.**

-# HomeWizard Energy Integration
+# HomeWizard Energy Integration (Archived)
-Custom integration for the [HomeWizard Energy Products](https://www.homewizard.nl/energie).
+The old custom integration for the [HomeWizard Energy Products](https://www.homewizard.nl/energie).
+This repo is archived for references and if you want to run the migration.

 ## Integration added to core :tada:
 This integration is available in Core.
 This custom integration won't be maintained and eventually removed.
 Click here to read more and install the core integration: https://home-assistant.io/integrations/homewizard/